NHS misses targets in England to tackle care backlogs

 "Reducing 18-month waits by over 90% is huge progress, and it is testament to the hard work of NHS staff who have achieved this despite one of the busiest winters on record."

-At the end of last year the National Audit Office warned the plan to tackle the backlog in treatment was at serious risk.
+At the end of last year, the National Audit Office warned that the plan to tackle the backlog in treatment was at serious risk.

 A lack of staff and hospital beds was affecting productivity, it warned.